abdfaizaan/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 ## Task 1: Apply prompt engineering in chat playground

-In this task, you will examine how prompt engineering improves model responses in the playground by experimenting with prompts, such as writing a Python app for animals with fun names.
+In this task, you'll explore how prompt engineering influences model behavior by experimenting with different instructions and examples in the Chat playground.
+You'll learn to guide the model's responses—ranging from article categorization to code generation—by modifying system prompts and adding few-shot examples.

 1. In [Azure AI Foundry portal](https://oai.azure.com/?azure-portal=true), navigate to the **Chat (1)** playground in the left pane and that the **my-gpt-model (2)** model is selected in the Deployment.